MehmeTokgoz/Green-Field-Project-1/README.md

     Create a    .env file and fill in the following properties with your preferences: MONGO_URI, PORT, JWT_SECRET.
 ## How to Use?

-The application consists of two pages.
-One is the authentication page, and the other is the cookie track page.
 Initially, at the beginning of the project, the user lands at the authentication page.
 Users must sign up or sign in to use the application.
 Once the user login, he/she will be redirected to the cookie track page.
 Users can start to track their cookies using `Add Product` button.
 Users should enter product name and quantity.
 After clicking the `Add` Button, the product will be added to the form.
 Then, users can edit the number of products using the `-`, `+` buttons, or `Update` buttons, and delete the product using the `Remove` button.
 Users can finally log out using the `Sign Out` button.
 ## Credits

 Project Owners: